-A total of R35.9 million was allocated for these championships in 2020/21, in the Active Nation subprogramme, while provinces will use R204 million of the Mass Participation and Sport Development Grant.
-In 2020/21, recognised provincial and district sports academies were expected to receive R59.1 million from the Mass Participation and Sport Development Grant to provide specialist training and sport scientific support to a projected 3 700 talented athletes.
+For this purpose, R35.9 million is allocated for these championships in 2020/21 in the Active Nation subprogramme, while provinces will use R204 million of the Mass Participation and Sport Development Grant, which is also funded in the subprogramme, in the same year.
+In 2020/21, recognised provincial and district sports academies are expected to receive R59.1 million from the Mass Participation and Sport Development Grant to provide specialist training and sport scientific support to a projected 3 700 talented athletes.

 In addition, the DSAC plans to support 40 emerging athletes identified by national federations as having high potential through an allocation of R6 million in the Winning Nation subprogramme.
 Elite athletes preparing to compete in the All Africa Games, the World Games, the Commonwealth Games, and the Olympic and Paralympic Games receive advanced coaching and financial support each year through the SASCOC's high-performance programme.
-In 2020/21, the focus was on preparing a winning team for the 2020 Olympic Games in Tokyo, Japan.
+In 2020/21, the focus will be on preparing a winning team for the 2020 Olympic Games in Tokyo, Japan.
 Due to the COVID-19 outbreak, the olympic games were postponed for the first time in their history.

-The opening ceremony of the Olympic Games Tokyo 2020 was held on 23 July 2021.
-To support the 40 elite athletes who who took part in the olympic and paralympic games, R36.2 million was transferred to the committee through the Winning Nation subprogramme over the medium term.
+The opening ceremony of the Olympic Games Tokyo 2020 will now be held on 23 July 2021.
+To support the 40 elite athletes who will compete at the olympic and paralympic games, R36.2 million is transferred to the committee through the Winning Nation subprogramme over the medium term.

 Ministerial sports bursaries are awarded to young, talented athletes to enable them to attend verified schools that focus on sports.
 These bursaries are available for high school learners and are valid for the duration of their school careers, if they maintain their sporting achievements.
-Each year, a minimum of 50 qualifying learners are expected to be supported through payment of their school fees: provision of school uniforms. sport clothing and equipment and sport scientific support; and event attendance.
-For this purpose, R23.7 million is allocated over the MTEF period in the Winning Nation subprogramme.
+Each year, a minimum of 50 qualifying learners are expected to be supported through the payment of their school fees; the provision of school uniforms, sport clothing and equipment and sport scientific support; and event attendance.
+For this purpose, R23.7 million is allocated over the MTEF period in the Winning Nation subprogramme in the Recreation Development and Sport Promotion programme.

-Included in the allocations to the National Language Services subprogramme in the Arts and Culture Promotion and Development programme, are amounts of R19.9 million and R36.7 million to fund 900 tertiary language bursary students and support six projects to develop human language technologies, respectively, in each year over the period.
+Included in the allocations to the National Language Services subprogramme in the Arts and Culture Promotion and Development programme over the medium term are amounts of R19.9 million and R36.7 million to fund 900 tertiary language bursary students and support six projects to develop human language technologies, respectively, in each year over the period.